 Reiner Lemoine was born in 1949 in Berlin.
 He studied aerospace engineering and graduated from the Technical University of Berlin in 1979.
-Reiner Lemoine is considered as one of the main pioneers in the field of renewable energies in Germany.
-Together with friends and business partners he founded a number of innovative companies, inter alia, 1978 Wuseltronik GbR, an engineering office for measuring technologies and renewable energy technology, 1996, the Solon AG and 1999, Q-Cells AG, a developer and manufacturer of high-performance solar cells.
+Reiner Lemoine is considered as one of the main pioneers in the field of renewable energy in Germany.
+Together with friends and business partners, he founded a number of innovative companies, such as Wuseltronik GbR, an engineering office for measuring technologies and renewable energy technology in 1978, the Solon AG in 1996, and Q-Cells AG, a developer and manufacturer of high-performance solar cells in 1999.

-As a visionary and advocate of the “Energiewende”, Reiner Lemoine contributed with perseverance and exceptional willingness to take risks to establish renewable energies in our society.
-By his work he developed renewable energies from a “niche” technology into a rapidly growing industry for the long-term benefit of mankind.
-Although Reiner Lemoine focused on technical aspects of renewable energies he kept social and political aspects in mind: Renewable energies strengthen the independence of nations, they reduce conflicts for fossil fuels, secure the life environment of millions of people and protect nature.
+As a visionary and advocate of the Energy Transition, Reiner Lemoine contributed with perseverance and exceptional willingness to take risks to the establishment of renewable sources of energy in our society, transforming these from a “niche” technology into a rapidly growing industry with world-wide renown for the long-term economic and developmental benefit of humanity.
+Although Reiner Lemoine focused on technical aspects of renewable energy, he kept social and political aspects in mind: Renewable energy strengthens the independence of nations, reduces conflicts over fossil fuels, secures the livelihood of millions of people and protects the environment.
 His commitment was deeply ethically motivated.
 This is illustrated in the way he managed his companies: For example, he founded the Wuseltronik GbR as a "collective" with equal remuneration for all employees and joint decision-making.
-Even in later and larger companies a positive working atmosphere for all employees was one of his priorities.
+Even in later and larger companies, a positive work environment for all employees was one of his priorities.

 After Reiner Lemoine passed away in 2006, the Reiner Lemoine Foundation continues the legacy of its namesake and founded the Reiner Lemoine Institute in 2006.